midhunmanesh01-code/ai-study-assistant-agent/ai-study-assistant/README.md

 ---

-## Good for Capstone / Portfolio

-This small project is ideal for:
+This small project is done for:

-- Kaggle Agent Capstone / intensive follow‑up
+- Kaggle Agent Capstone
-- GitHub portfolio as an “AI Agent” example
-- LinkedIn post describing:
-  - The problem (student productivity)
-  - The solution (tool‑based agent with memory)
-  - Tech stack (Python, LLM, JSON memory)

-Feel free to fork, modify, and extend this as you grow your skills 🚀
+- With Love Midhun Manesh.